hfg-gmuend/gmynd/README.md

 #### Node creation and manipulation

 ##### createNode(nodeName, attributes, draw)
-Creates a node
+Creates a node.

 Arguments:
-- nodeName: The name of the node as a String, e.g. ´´´circle´´´
+- nodeName: The name of the node as a String, e.g. `circle`
-- attributes (optional): An object giving the attribute names and values, e.g. ´´´{cx:100, cy:200, r:80, transform:"rotate(30)"}´´´
+- attributes (optional): An object giving the attribute names and values, e.g. `{cx:100, cy:200, r:80, transform:"rotate(30)"}`
-- draw (optional): When ´´´true´´´, the new node will be automatically added to the first SVG element in the HTML document.
-When ´´´false´´´, you should store the new element in a variable and you need to add it to the document using ´´´appendChild()´´´.
-Default is ´´´true´´´.
+- draw (optional): When `true`, the new node will be automatically added to the first SVG element in the HTML document.
+When `false`, you should store the new element in a variable and you need to add it to the document using `appendChild()`.
+Default is `true`.

 ##### createInstance(sourceElement, attributes, draw)